Ynys Môn football team

-The Ynys Môn football team represents the island of Angelsey in north Wales.
-As a part of Wales, Ynys Môn is not affiliated with FIFA or UEFA although players from Angelsey are eligible to play for the Wales national football team.
+The Ynys Môn football team represents the eponymous island in north Wales.
+As a part of Wales, Ynys Môn is not affiliated with FIFA or UEFA although players from Anglesey are eligible to play for the Wales national football team.

 Ynys Môn is a member of the International Island Games Association and has taken part in the Island Games.
 The team made its debut at the 1989 Island Games held in the Faroe Islands.
 Ynys Môn have been one of the most successful football teams at the Island Games, winning the gold medal at the 1999 Island Games in Gotland and winning the silver medal a further five times.
 Ynys Môn also won the 2019 Inter Games Football Tournament as hosts – a replacement tournament after football was not included on the programme for the 2019 Island Games.

 History

 The Ynys Môn Island Games Association were founder members of the International Island Games Association in 1985 allowing the island to compete from the inaugural 1985 Island Games held on the Isle of Man.

 A five-a-side youth football tournament was held at the inaugural games in 1985 held in Douglas, Isle of Man – in which Ynys Môn took the silver medal – but football was completely absent from the programme at the 1987 Island Games held in Guernsey.

 Ynys Môn made its debut in the men's football competition on 6 June 1989, losing 6–0 to the Faroe Islands.
 However, they would go on to claim the silver medal after winning their remaining three matches.

 They retained their silver medal at the 1991 Island Games in Åland.
 After winning all three of their group games, they faced the Faroe Islands in the gold medal match but lost 2–0 to the defending champions.

 Ynys Môn were eliminated in the group stages at the 1993 Island Games on the Isle of Wight, finishing sixth overall.
 At the 1995 Island Games in Gibraltar, they missed out on a semi-final place on goal difference by a single goal and once again finished sixth overall.

 They returned to the medal podium at the 1997 Island Games in Jersey.
 Ynys Môn won their group undefeated to advance to the gold medal match.
 For the third time, they took home silver after losing 1–0 to hosts Jersey.